 - a.
-The Outreach Director shall be responsible to the Director and the Director of Services. - b.
+The Outreach Director shall be responsible to the Director and the Director of Educational Services. - b.
 The Outreach Director shall: - i.
-Report to the Director. - ii.
-Along with the Director and the Business Director, prepare and execute the annual budget. - iii.
-Work with the other Directors to prepare and submit strategic and capital plans for the Engineering Society Advisory Board. - iv.
-Ensure programming is completed for workshops and camps. - v.
-Complete a yearly marketing plan. - vi.
-Organize workshops with external organizations. - vii.
-Organize satellite camps including Brockville camps and Aboriginal outreach camps. - viii.
-Organize two overnight camps, "Impact" and "Brainstorm", including all purchases and logistics. - ix.
+Along with the Director and the Business Director, prepare and execute the annual budget. - ii.
+Work with the other Directors to prepare and submit strategic and capital plans for the Engineering Society Advisory Board. - iii.
+Ensure programming is completed for workshops and camps. - iv.
+Organize workshops with external organizations. - $\lor$ .
+Organize satellite camps including Brockville camps and Aboriginal outreach camps. - vi.
 Complete all additional jobs as stated by the Outreach Director Operations Manual.